 For those working in the Hospital, Dental Team, and Engineering, Hepatitis A and Typhoid are also required.

-Note: For those joining only during shipyard in the Canary Islands, the only required immunization is Tetanus/Diphtheria.
+Note: For those joining only during operational periods in Europe, the only required immunizations are Tetanus/Diphtheria and COVID-19.

 Why is TB testing required before joining Mercy Ships?